helenbeatriz/Project2-Hangman/README.md

 I tested the website on different sreen sizes and devices to ensure responsiveness.
 I tested on Large screen, laptop, iPad Mini, iPhone X, iPhone8, Xiaomi 9, and iPhone SE.

 - I had some issues while trying to generate words via another wbsite so I ended up using my own words.
-- Had issues running the codes because I wasnt calling the functions.
+- Had issues running the codes because I wasn't calling the functions.
 - I had to resize all the images in order to achieve better responsiveness.
 - To achieve the required colour contrast, I used the tool Colour Contrast Checker.